 Mike Beilstein has contributed information to this election page.
 The statements on this page are provided by the candidate.

 About Mike Beilstein

-I am the Pacific Green Party candidate for Congress in the Oregon 4th Congressional District, nominated at the state convention on June 7.
-I will represent to voters the core Green values of sustainability, social justice, nonviolence and democratic participation.
+I am the Pacific Green Party candidate for Congress in the Oregon 4th Congressional District, nominated at the state convention on May 21, 2016.
+I will represent the core Green values of sustainability, social justice, nonviolence and democratic participation.
 A particular concern to Greens, and to voters, in this election is the worsening climate crisis.
-Global warming, ocean acidification, loss of historic glaciers, mass extinction of species, proliferation of wars to acquire or protect resources are all symptoms of a human economy that we can not rely on to maintain human life into the future.
+Global warming, ocean acidification, loss of historic glaciers, mass extinction of species, proliferation of wars to acquire or protect resources are all symptoms of a human economy that can not maintain human life into the future.
 Participation of Greens in the election broadens the debate and gives voters a chance to register their support for “green” values.